-Harris Park (located at 10151 Belleville Road) was named in honor of the Harris family and their contributions to the community.
-This downtown park includes amenities such as a walking path, benches, picnic tables, pergola, a pavilion, free Wi-Fi access, and device charging stations.
+Harris Park was named in honor of the Harris family and their contributions to the community.
+Amenities include a walking path, benches, picnic tables, pergola, a pavilion, free Wi-Fi access, and device charging stations.
 It also includes a public reader board to keep the community of activities taking place within the Township.